“Can you get me out of this wheelchair?”

 When is the Best time to start a regular exercise program?
 NOW!!

-Here are 10 reasons why regular training with a certified personal trainer, like Paul will benefit you:
+Here are 10 benefits and reasons why regular training with a certified personal trainer, like Paul will benefit you:

 - Arthritis: Exercise is one of the most crucial options for arthritis management.
 Regular activity helps lubricate the joints and can help reduce overall pain and stiffness that is often present among individuals with arthritis.
 Moreover, obesity is a risk factor for the disease, and increasing physical activity levels can help better manage the debilitating symptoms of arthritis.